Before we help you write an “open when you’re bored” letter, let’s take a moment to describe how an “open when” letter works.

 First, as the writer, you complete a series of letters, each with a different topic.
 Examples of “open when” letters may include “open when you are sick” or “open when you miss me.”
 Next, you tuck each note in an envelope labeled for the specific situation.
 Before sealing the envelope or box, place small gifts or goodies inside.
 Finally, give all of the envelopes to your loved one with instructions to open only under those specific circumstances.

-Let us help you complete an “open when you’re bored” letter for a friend, spouse, or family member.
+Let us help you complete an “open when you’re bored” letter for a friend, spouse or significant other, or family member.

 Steps for Writing an ‘Open When You’re Bored’ Letter